Between Silicon and Soul

 The Consumer Came to You

-Brand recall fires — memory of a positive experience surfaces the brand unprompted
+Memory of a positive experience surfaces the brand unprompted.

-Brand channel visit — consumer navigates directly to website, store, or app
+Consumer navigates directly to the website, store, or app.

-Purchase completes — the brand owns the transaction and the data
+The brand owns the transaction and the data.

-Repeat and deepening loyalty — the loop tightens with each cycle, building generational equity
+The relationship tightens with each cycle, building generational equity.

 The Consumer Goes to the Platform

-Purchase completes — the platform owns the transaction, the data, and the relationship
+The platform owns the transaction, the data, and the relationship.

 Case Study